Cyber Roundup – June 2023

 The following is a rundown of trends and what’s been happening recently in the cyber world.
 We welcome your comments, insights and questions.

-- Ransomware continues to be a dominant threat.
-The following are the key ransomware events for May.
+- Ransomware events continued to be prolific in May.
+The following are some of the key events:

 Thomas J. DeMayo, CISSP, CISA, CIPP/US, CRISC, CEH, CHFI, CCFE